As a native Russian traveling the world full-time, I recently became aware that I have absolutely no articles about my home country on my blog!

 P.S.
-I also HIGHLY recommend visiting St. Petersburg, it is just 4 hours from Moscow with a speed train.
+I also HIGHLY recommend visiting St. Petersburg.
+It is just 4 hours from Moscow with a speed train.
 I also have a great blog post about things to do in St. Petersburg, check it out!

-Don’t be shy, just approach people first, use all the endless opportunities that this great city has to offer and you will be able to experience the real Russia with its real people and hopefully understand our mentality a bit better! 😉
+Don’t be shy, just approach people first, use all the endless opportunities that this great city has to offer and you will be able to experience the true Russia with its real people and hopefully understand our mentality a bit better! 😉

 What do you think?
 Have you been to Moscow?
 What are your pros and cons about the idea of living in Moscow?
 My expat friends in Moscow, do you have anything to add?